Tip

 1. Demand forecasting

-The rapid shift in demand during the beginning of the COVID-19 pandemic, as consumers moved their spending away from services and toward goods, led to unpredictable supply chain operations.
+The rapid shift in demand at the beginning of the COVID-19 pandemic, as consumers moved their spending away from services and toward goods, led to unpredictable supply chain operations.
 The shift demonstrated how important it is for companies to anticipate changes in demand.

 Organizations can use GenAI models on historical sales data, market trends and other factors to simulate potential supply-and-demand scenarios and improve their demand forecasting accuracy.
 Tracking demand patterns can help organizations mitigate disruption and avoid stocking issues.